 Rollable Tables and Tokens

-Rollable tables are useful when you want to leave something to (curated) chance.
-You can even make rollable tokens for an easy reveal of a disguised or transformed NPC!
-In this tutorial, Carlos walks through common uses of rollable tables and how to integrate macros into them.
+Rollable tables are helpful when you want to add an element of randomness.
+You can also create rollable tokens to reveal hidden characters easily.
+In this tutorial, Carlos describes how to use rollable tables and how to use macros with them.

 Token Markers

-In the above tutorial, Carlos talks all things Token Markers.
-Token Markers are the little icons that are available in the radial menu when you select a token.
+In the above tutorial, Carlos explains Token Markers.
+Token Markers are the little icons that are available in the pop-up menu when you select a token.
 Roll20 provides these icons to help you track conditions on your tokens.
-You can even add custom ones to your game!
+You can even add custom token markers to your game!

 Card Decks

-In this tutorial, Carlos walks through using Cards and Decks on Roll20.
+In this tutorial, Carlos explains using Cards and Decks on Roll20.
 Learn how to customize your decks and play with them on the virtual tabletop.

 The Jukebox